appcircleio/appcircle-ios-appdome-component/README.md

-# Appcircle _Appdome-Build-2Secure for iOS_ component
+# Appcircle _Appdome Build to Secure for iOS_ component

 Integration that allows activating security and app protection features, building and signing mobile apps using Appdome's API.